Westhoughton, Leigh, Bolton, Horwich, Lostock, Chorley, Blackrod, Wigan.

 Whether you require booster sessions, entrance exams or GCSE revision and practise we can help you child to gain and consolidate skills, so enhancing their confidence and understanding of what is required.
 The learning of Maths can be both frustrating and stressful for both children and their parents, however often it is just finding the right way to explain concepts.
 Children learn in different ways and a one size fits all approach does not work.
 However in mainstream schools teachers do not have the time to sit with a child on a one-to-one basis in order to explain concepts in a way that suits the individual.
 In a class of 30 indviduals there is little time in an hour's lesson.

 An initial assessment will identify areas of weakness that can then be targeted in an individualised programme of study.
 With a huge range of resources, text books, worksheets and educational games and software, sessions will be fun and engaging whilst building skills and confidence.
-As a qualified teacher I have access to on-line software used by schools in order to asses and moderate my marking, giving you confidence that my assessments are accurate nationally.
+As qualified teachers, we have access to on-line software used by schools in order to assess and moderate our marking, giving you confidence that our assessments are accurate nationally.

 Topics include just some of the following: mental arithmetic, addition, subtraction, multiplcation and division.
 As well as decimals, fractions, percentages, algebra, graphs, probability, problem solving, area and volume, time and money.

 Along with English, Mathematics is an essential life skill.
 Many children find learning Maths challenging and frustrating leading to a lack of confidence; this quickly spirals and so Maths becomes a dreaded subject.
 Tuition can focus on those problem areas, building skills and confidence in an enjoyable manner.

 Following an initial assessment, lessons will be tailored for your child's requirements.
 A wide range of activities using information technology, working on paper or completing games will not only improve numeracy but ensure that your child is motivated.